-Magnesium glycinate can be decreased to 200 mg/day for maintenance.
-Supplementation should continue for as long as required to treat muscle cramps.
 Another possible intervention for acute treatment of muscle cramps, with a low potential for adverse side effects is a spoonful of pickle juice or yellow mustard.
 The mechanism is not fully understood but is thought to occur via an inhibitory oropharyngeal reflex (Miller et al., 2010).
 5.3.4 LDL increase There is widespread concern about the effects that higher dietary fat intakes typical of low-carbohydrate diets will have on serum cholesterol levels.
 However, low-carbohydrate diets have been shown to be effective at increasing HDL and decreasing TAG with minimal change in LDL or total cholesterol (Westman et al., 2007).
 During weight loss, total serum cholesterol may rise.
 This small increase is usually temporary and is not an indication to increase or begin lipid-lowering medications (Sävendahl & Underwood, 1999).
 Clinicians are advised to recheck lipid panel after weight loss has stabilized.
-A clinical trial has demonstrated no LDL rise using a low-saturated fat, low-carbohydrate diet (Tay et al., 2014).
-This could be an option if LDL rises and remains elevated at weight stability in patient populations for whom this is a concern.
+A small subsection of individuals may experience marked elevations in LDL cholesterol on transition to a reduced carbohydrate diet.
+They are referred to in the literature as lean mass hyper-responders (LMHR) and are generally lean and metabolically healthy with low triglycerides and high HDL-c.
+Cardiac imaging can help stratify risk in this population as LDL is not a good predictor of CVD risk when considered as an isolated metric.
+You can read more about the LMHR phenotype and the various studies here.
 5.3.5.
 Other potential side effects Other potential side effects of which clinicians should be aware are: heart palpitations, insomnia, temporary hair loss, temporary reduced physical performance or exercise tolerance, bad breath (from acetone), irritability, anxiety, temporary increase in appetite, fatigue and low alcohol tolerance.
 Side effects are usually most severe during transition to the diet and improve with adequate electrolytes and fluids.
-5. 4 Adjunct therapies 5.4.1 Supplements Historical examples of low-carbohydrate diets have greatly restricted the intake of a variety of foods, requiring supplementation with a multivitamin, and most clinical trials of low-carbohydrate diets have included a daily multivitamin and mineral supplement (Westman et al., 2007).
+5.4 Adjunct therapies 5.4.1 Supplements Historical examples of low-carbohydrate diets have greatly restricted the intake of a variety of foods, requiring supplementation with a multivitamin, and most clinical trials of low-carbohydrate diets have included a daily multivitamin and mineral supplement (Westman et al., 2007).
 However, a well-formulated low-carbohydrate diet emphasizes a wide variety of plant and animal foods with high nutrient density and will provide good nutrition for the majority of individuals.
 A recommendation of multivitamin supplementation should be on a personalized basis for the patient.
 Individual testing of Vitamin D, folate, and red cell magnesium can guide supplementation.
 B12 testing may also be warranted; however, it alone may not be sufficient.
 Methylmalonic acid and total homocysteine may be important to accurately diagnose a B12 deficiency (Stabler, 2013).

-Magnasium is commonly incident to in medicate dists (the sticle 2006).
-Electrolytic shares induced by the iviagnesium is commonly inadequate in modern diets (He et al., 2006).
-Electrolyte changes induced by a low- carbonydrate diet may increase magnesium losses.
+Magnesium is commonly inadequate in modern diets (He et al., 2006).
+Electrolyte changes induced by a low-carbohydrate diet may increase magnesium losses.
 Magnesium supplementation may be warranted, especially if the patient experiences side effects.
 The consumption of magnesium-rich, low-carbohydrate foods should also be encouraged; these include foods such as almonds, spinach, fatty fish, and avocados.